franzholz/imagecycle/README.md

 ## Side notes

-Various parts have been adjusted to be compatible with TYPO3 CMS 7 LTS and 8 LTS again.
+Various parts have been adjusted to be compatible with TYPO3 CMS 10 LTS and 11 LTS again.
 Besides that, the previous custom TCA user functions that have been used in the FlexForm structures have been replaced as much as possible by a cleaner way following the new FormEngine paradigms, that have been introduced during the development phase of TYPO3 CMS 7.
 Custom ExtJS components have been replaced by accordant TYPO3 Core functions, based on jQuery and Bootstrap.

 However, a jQuery/TWBS colour picker is not yet implemented - neither in this extension nor in the TYPO3 Core.
 That is why the "old" colour picker of the TYPO3 Core is being used again (find further details in issue [#73728](https://forge.typo3.org/issues/73728)).

 ## Third Party Extennsions
-The extension t3jquery seems not to exist any more and TYPO3 10 will provide jQuery for extensions.
+The extension t3jquery seems not to exist any more and TYPO3 10 provides jQuery for extensions.
 Any support for t3jquery shall therefore be dropped in a later version.

 You can use the extension lib_jquery instead.
 In this case its jquery-x.min.js library will be used automatically.